glicerico/wordcat_transformer/journal.md

 a straightforward manner (see Clarke et al. 2019, Htut et al. 2019), and not easily extractable in an unsupervised manner (for supervised mapping of the syntactic knowledge learned by BERT, see Hewitt and Manning 2019).
-Thus, Ben proposes to use external statistical methods to "milk" the syntactic relationships that we are looking for out of BERT.
+Thus, Ben proposes to use external statistical methods to "milk" BERT the syntactic relationships that we are looking for.

 Based on the code by Wiedemann et al. (2019, github.com/uhh-lt/bert-sense), I first updated [Bert_Model.py](src/Bert_Model.py) to use the latest huggingface transformers models